 Dental Health

-Malic acid works well in treating xerostomia or dry mouth, by stimulating the production of saliva.
-Increased salivary production reduces the harmful bacteria in the mouth, thus malic acid serves as a potent oral detox agent.
-The natural astringent properties of malic acid aids to remove surface discolouration and whiten teeth.
+Malic acid works well in treating xerostomia or dry mouth by stimulating the production of saliva.
+Increased salivary production reduces the harmful bacteria in the mouth, thus, malic acid serves as a potent oral detox agent.
+The natural astringent properties of malic acid aids in removing surface discolouration and whitening teeth.
 Malic acid is widely used as a key element in toothpaste and mouthwashes.

 Augments Liver Health

-Malic acid is a potent metal chelator, which binds to the toxic metals accumulated in the liver and deactivates them.
-It is also beneficial in breaking up gallstones and cleanses the liver.
-Eliminating gallstones in the gallbladder increases bile secretion and improve bile flow, which reduces the accumulation of cholesterol and fat in the liver and reveres fatty liver disease.
+Malic acid is a potent metal chelator that binds to the toxic metals accumulated in the liver and deactivates them.
+It is also beneficial in breaking up gallstones and cleansing the liver.
+Eliminating gallstones in the gallbladder increases bile secretion and improves bile flow, which reduces the accumulation of cholesterol and fat in the liver and reverses fatty liver disease.

 Healthy Skin